benjvi/helm-cd-pipeline/README.md

 ### Promoting to Prod

 We are not pushing versioned artefacts as part of the pipeline, so for reproducible releases we rely on the versioning in this repo.

+1. Check out the git version to deploy with.
+Aprat from exceptional cases, this will be HEAD on master
-Check release is the same version we deployed in stage:
+2. Check release is the same version we deployed in stage:
- - Chart version matches
- - Git commit added to release matches
- - helm diff shows no difference to version in stage
+ - helm diff shows no difference to version in stage (this will include changes to chart version or app version)

-### Doing a full deploy
+ - Git commit added to release matches e.g. `helm release get prometheus-stage | grep git-hash`
+3. Then check the changes are as expected vs prod with helm diff.
+4. Deploy using `deploy-one.sh`, for example: `./deploy-one.sh prod prometheus`

+If something still goes wrong during the rollout, you can rollback to the previous version with helm, e.g. `helm rollback prometheus-prod 0`

 ## Access Control

-TODO
+See [here](https://github.com/kubernetes/helm/blob/master/docs/securing_installation.md#best-practices-for-securing-helm-and-tiller).
+In a nutshell, Tiller in a secure installation should have a TLS cert issued by your PKI.
+Lack of authentication within tiller means that separate tillers are needed where separate administrative roles are required.

 ## Build Environment / Docker Image

 Jenkins is configured to run its jobs in a Docker image.
+This image is identical to `lachlanevanson/k8s-helm`, except that it adds helm-diff.